Julie Kun - Chair

 Jenny Davidson is the CEO of Council of Single Mothers and their Children, a non-profit organisation that supports and empowers single mother families and advocates for change, and a single mother.
 She is a values-based leader with a passion for growing equality and creating opportunities for others to flourish.
 Twenty years working in the non-profit sector has resulted in expertise in strategic leadership, operations, service delivery and stakeholder relations, reinforced by an MBA from Melbourne Business School.
 Jenny’s experience ranges across women’s, youth and health organisations in Australia and overseas, with a focus on women’s rights.

-As CEO of Juno in 2017 she has initiated and led ground-breaking projects focused on achieving positive outcomes and sustained change for people experiencing disadvantage in family violence, homelessness, justice, health, drug and alcohol sectors and in Aboriginal health.
+Jade Blakkarly is the current CEO of WIRE Women's Information Referral Exhange.
+She previously held the position of CEO for Juno in 2017 where she has initiated and led ground-breaking projects focused on achieving positive outcomes and sustained change for people experiencing disadvantage in family violence, homelessness, justice, health, drug and alcohol sectors and in Aboriginal health.
 Her expertise lies in strategic leadership, operations and system design, policy and program innovation.